 The FM22 version of this mod is available as an attachment to this post or on the Steam Workshop.

 FM will crash dump in the first week of July 2021 if you use this file with a start date before then.
 Start dates after that work fine, as do subsequent years of the competition.
-I still have no idea why this happens but I assume it has something to do with the first year of a new save and whatever unique things happen to competitions there.
+I still have no idea why this happens but I assume it has something to do with the first year of a new save and whatever unique things happen there.
 Nonetheless I'll keep trying to fix it.
+I think this one has been fixed but please let me know if it persists.

 Squad registrations may disappear upon loading a save game - this is apparently due to an SI bug, but on a CL/WL matchday you will still be able to select and register ineligible players even though it says you can't, so this is annoying but not fatal?